Salamence064/Zeta2D/docs/index.md

     while (windowShouldNotClose) {
         /* Rendering/Drawing code should go here */

-        handler.update(&dt); // The handler will subtract from dt for you.
+        handler.update(dt); // The handler will subtract from dt for you.
         // Note: getEllapsedTime() should be replaced with the equivalent function in your graphics library. dt += getEllapsedTime();
     }